Preparing for School

 Chats to Have With Your Adolescent

-- Find a quiet time to talk with your child about her feelings about starting school.
-Ask her about academic and social goals for the year.
+- Find a quiet time to talk with your child about their feelings about starting school.
+Ask them about academic and social goals for the year.

 - Help keep your child healthy.
 Remind your child to cough and sneeze into a tissue or elbow or shoulder if a tissue isn't available.
 Also, talk about healthy hand washing and healthy sharing of personal items.